Tierra Village Job Announcement

 - Medical Stipend

 - Healthy Food allowance to cover all meals eaten alongside residents of Coyote House when on duty.

 Employee Retirement Benefits

 - Three percent employer paid contribution into a defined contribution program with Vanguard (must work for 2 years to be fully vested with the retirement benefits)

 Paid Leaves & Other Benefits

-- Up to two weeks of paid Vacation (expected to be in December and late August).
+- Up to eighteen days of paid Vacation (expected to be in December and late August).

 - Four sick days per year

-- Additional non-paid leave available based on coverage by fully trained care partner
+- Non-paid leave available based on coverage by fully trained care partner.

 To apply, follow the "Apply" link above and complete the Employment Application online including: